The world may look a bit unusual right now, but there are plenty of ways to engage virtually with Mercersburg.

 Take a Campus Tour

-In addition, below are two tours to experience campus from afar.
-Nothing quite substitutes for visiting us, but these virtual opportunities will give you a taste of the real thing!
+Campus tours are of limited availability right now because of the COVID-19 pandemic, but below are two tours to experience Mercersburg from afar.
+Nothing quite substitutes for visiting us, but these virtual opportunities will give you a taste of the real thing.

 Contact Our Head Blue Keys

 Head Blue Keys are our student tour guide leaders.
 In lieu of in-person tours, they invite you to reach out with questions about Mercersburg, and they’ll be in touch!

 Blue Key, Civil Air Patrol Club, Conservative Club, Green Team, Student-Alumni Association